How a renovation loan can solve your home headaches

 Working with a loan officer will ensure you can select the best option that correlates with your renovation plans—whether they include finding a new home or updating your current home.

-Guaranteed Rate Affinity, LLC is a private corporation organized under the laws of the State of Delaware.
-It has no affiliation with the US Department of Housing and Urban Development, the US Department of Veterans Affairs, the US Department of Agriculture or any other government agency.
+Guaranteed Rate is a private corporation organized under the laws of the State of Delaware.
+It has no affiliation with the US Department of Housing and Urban Development, the US Department of Veterans Affairs, the Nevada Department of Veterans Services, the US Department of Agriculture, or any other government agency.
+No compensation can be received for advising or assisting another person with a matter relating to veterans’ benefits except as authorized under Title 38 of the United States Code.